Skip to content

 Step 2: Complete WWCC’s Financial Aid Information Form

 To submit, complete the form online and save it to your computer.
-Once saved, you can print it and bring it in, mail it, or email it to the WWCC Financial Aid Office.
+Once saved, the form can be emailed to [email protected]Alternatively, you can print it and drop it off at the Admissions/Financial Aid counter on either campus or mail it to:

 Step 3: Stay up-to-date on your Award Status

-Login to WarriorLink via the mobile link.
+Login to ctcLink via the mobile link.
 Follow these directions to review your financial aid award information.

 Smiling-student